Neo070308/Neo070308/README.md

 Hi I'm Ariv Diggi!

-Incoming Mechanical Engineering student at UC Berkeley (Class of 2030), interested in the intersection of engineering, software, and sustainability.
+I'm an incoming Mechanical Engineering student at UC Berkeley (Class of 2030), interested in engineering

 **Currently building:** [Harvesting Sustainability Project](https://github.com/Neo070308/Harvesting-Sustainability-Project-Website) — a nonprofit I founded that recovers surplus backyard produce for local food pantries.
 I designed and coded the website and app that run its donation and volunteer logistics.

 **Background:** Autonomous robotics (FRC 971 Robotics, Nationals qualifier), with hands-on work in control code and hardware.

-**Interests:** How software and automation can make small-scale sustainability and resource logistics work better.
+**Interests:** How automation can increase efficiency at all scales.

 **Skills:** Python, Java, C, TypeScript, React

 **Contact:** arivdiggi@gmail.com
-.md…]()

 <!--
 **Neo070308/Neo070308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.